Cascading/Impatient/simple1/README.md

     Pipe simplePipe = new Pipe( "simple" );

 Here comes the fun part.
-Get your toolbelt ready, because we need to do a little plumbing...
+Get your tool belt ready, because we need to do a little plumbing...
 Connect the taps and pipes into a **flow**:

     FlowDef flowDef = FlowDef.flowDef();
     flowDef.addSource( simplePipe, inTap );
     flowDef.addTailSink( simplePipe, outTap );

-The notion of a *worflow* is the essence of Cascading.
-Instead of thinking in terms of "map" and "reduce" steps in a MapReduce job, we prefer to think about apps.
+The notion of a [workflow](http://en.wikipedia.org/wiki/Workflow) lives at the heart of Cascading.
+Instead of thinking in terms of *mapper* and *reducer* steps in a MapReduce job, we prefer to think about apps.
 Real-world apps tend to use lots of job steps.
-Those are connected, and have dependencies -- typically specified by a [directed acyclic graph](http://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG).
+Those are connected and have dependencies, which are typically specified by a [directed acyclic graph](http://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG).
 Cascading uses **flow** objects to define how a MapReduce app -- a.k.a., a DAG of MapReduce job steps -- must be connected.

 Now that we have a **flow** defined, the last line of code runs it: